aws/aws-lc-rs/book/src/resources.md

 * **`AWS_LC_SYS_NO_U1_BINDINGS`**

   When set to `1`, uses bindings that don't include the `\x01` prefix on symbol names.
-  This is automatically enabled for certain backends (like Cranelift) that don't support the prefixed symbols.
+  This is automatically enabled for certain backends (like Cranelift) and architectures (like MIPS) that don't support the prefixed symbols.

 ### Assembly and Optimization